Still have questions? Leave a comment

 Enter your email id to get the downloadable right in your inbox!

-A recent study by the Pew Research Center found that over 33% of Americans read eBooks!
+A recent study by the Pew Research Center found that over 33% of Americans read eBooks, and global eBook revenue is projected to surpass $18 billion by 2027.
 If you want to tap into this audience, your eBook has to be polished and well-formatted.
-But do you need a paid tool to achieve this or is a free eBook creator just as good?
+But do you need a paid tool to achieve this, or is a free eBook creator just as good?
+The good news is that in 2026, the best free options are better than ever.
 Let’s find out.

 As you may have noticed, most tools in this list of the best eBook creators are free or offer a free plan.
 After all, if you can afford to spend on interior formatting, it’s better to use it on hiring an expert typesetter.
 When self-publishing your book, try to spend either your time or your money on a process, not both!